DinaBouazzafen/the_ledger/syptoms.md

     Politicization does not announce itself.
     It arrives disguised as efficiency, safety, and consensus.

+────────────────────────────────

+SCAN COMPLETE.
+Confidence: HIGH

 NEXT ACTION REQUIRED.

+Commands:
-Type "TRACE THE MONEY" to examine the funding layer.
+  Type `TRACE THE MONEY` to access funding records.
+  Type `ls` to view available actions.
+  Type `back` to return.